-PP Strategy and PP Action Output Measure Progress Annual Comments repare a design brief for redevelopment of le North Richmond Community Precinct.
+DP Strategy & DP Action Output measure Progress Annual Comments 4.3.3 Provide a variety of quality our community's health an eting spaces accommoda ting public art, cultural and environmental amenity to enhance Prepare a design brief for redevelopment of the North Richmond Community Precinct.
 Design brief prepared Ongoing The precinct is located on operational land that is currently zoned industrial An initial preliminary plan was developed for the precinct.
 The plan was based on the available budget.
-Staff are currently exploring alternative options and funding scenarios to deliverer a wider range of benefits for the North Richmond Town Centre. repare a design brief for redevelopment of le Bligh Park Community Precinct.
+Staff are currently exploring alternative options and funding scenarios to deliverer a wider range of benefits for the North Richmond Centre Prepare a design brief for redevelopment of the Bligh Park Community Precinct.
 Design brief prepared Not completed The historical plan for this project was based on the sale of a portion of the Tiningi site to fund the development of the Bligh park Community Precinct.
-Earlier consultation with stakeholders was based on this approach and an Expression of Interest was conducted to secure a potential purchaser.
+An earlier consultation with stakeholders was based on this approach and an Expression of Interest was conducted to secure a potential purchaser.
 However, as a result of changes to the relevant environmental legislation (to be phased in over time) Council staff engaged consultants to provide advice in relation to the environmental status of the site and likely scenarios for moving forward.
 As a consequence, Council resolved not to proceed with the sale and conclude the relevant environmental investigations.
 Those environmental investigations are now coming to a conclusion and the results will be reported to Council in 2020.
-Once this process has concluded staff will be in a position to conclude consultation with the relevant community organisations situated within
+Once this process has concluded staff will be in a position to conclude consultation with the relevant community organisations situated within Bligh Park Community Precinct.
+Manage Deerubbin Centre community rooms for use by community groups.
+Number of bookings by community groups Ongoing A total of 18,990 people used the community meeting rooms.
+This was an increase of 28.6% on the previous year.
+There were 617 bookings, 444 of which were community groups.
+These include Macquarie Towns Art Society, Friends of Hawkesbury Art Community and Regional Gallery, Hawkesbury Environmental Network, political groups including Liberal, Green and Labor parties, gardening groups, support groups such as arthritis, breast feeding, autism, Hawkesbury Family.